Special Religious Education is a voluntary program in State Schools in New South Wales.

 - No written or printed materials may be distributed without prior approval of the Greek Orthodox Archdiocese and its Advisory Committee for the Teaching of Religion in State Schools

-Meanwhile, we are working towards a policy where social media will complement the face-to-face instruction that is essential for special religious education.
+Meanwhile, we are working towards a policy where approved materials can be made available to all parents.
+In this way, social media will complement the face-to-face instruction that is essential for special religious education.

 Our complaints process is designed to encourage the fast and efficient resolution of your issue.
 For non-urgent matters we encourage that you send us an e-mail explaining your complaint, if this is not possible, or if it is urgent, please call the Archdiocese as soon as possible.

 During the course of your complaint, we will aim to tailor any proposed resolutions to provide a fair and reasonable outcome to all parties involved.
 We will aim to deliver our mutually agreed resolution to you within 10 business days, or 2 business days where the complaint is urgent.